spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

     1. This will automatically update the [changelog gist](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee) on GitHub.

     1. Copy the direct link to the changelog for this version by searching for the release branch.
-Ex: `release-1.21.x`.
+For example: `release-1.21.x`.

 1. Add the new Flow_BuildAndValidate_${RELEASE} job to the public [Build Statuses page](https://www.spinnaker.io/community/contributing/build-statuses/#nightly-and-release-integration-tests).